SirHexa10t/code_workshop/language_compare/readme.md

 The used code is written from-scratch, for "authentic" results.
 Also no writing code that's uncharacteristic to the language - only typical usage, without rule-bending:
 * Python is written concisely
 * C is written responsibly and with the important optimizations in mind
+* Java is written with objects and streams
 * Rust is written as if trying to prove a point
-* Bash is written like it's just for fun
+* Bash is written as a string processor
 * \<the language you hate\> is written like the piece of shit that it is

 ## What kind of info can I get from it?